eXolnet/redmine_pulls/README.md

 1. Download the .ZIP archive, extract files and copy the plugin directory into `#{REDMINE_ROOT}/plugins`.

-2. Make a backup of your database, then run the following command to update it:
+2. Install the plugin's dependencies:

     ```
+    bundle install
+    ```

+3. Make a backup of your database, then run the following command to update it:

+    ```
     bundle exec rake redmine:plugins:migrate RAILS_ENV=production NAME=redmine_pulls
     ```

-3. Restart Redmine.
+4. Restart Redmine.

-4. Login and enable the "Pulls" module on projects you want to use it.
+5. Login and enable the "Pulls" module on projects you want to use it.

 ### Uninstall